-Land for Wildlife Notes are distributed free of charge to members of the Land for Wildlife program in Queensland.
 Land for Wildlife is a voluntary program that encourages and assists landholders to provide habitat for wildlife on their properties.
-For more information on Land for Wildlife visit: www.seqcatchments.com.au/LFW.html Production of Land for Wildlife Notes was generously funded by the following agencies:
+For more information about Land for Wildlife South East Queensland, or to download Land for Wildlife Notes free of charge, visit www.lfwseq.com.au Citation: Land for Wildlife Queensland (2011) Note V6: The Value of Understorey Vegetation.

-Information published in Land for Wildlife Notes is not necessarily endorsed by any of the supporting agencies, nor should it be taken to constitute professional advice or a formal recommendation of land management.
+Information in Land for Wildlife Notes is not necessarily endorsed by any of the supporting agencies, nor should it be taken to constitute professional advice or a recommendation of land management.